The Hidden Cost of Running Test Suites Outside Your Cluster

 None of these costs is catastrophic on its own.
 Maintaining a separate test environment costs some engineering hours.
 Debugging flaky tests wastes some time.
 Redundant CI compute adds some dollars to the cloud bill.
 Slow pipelines reduce shipping frequency by some amount.
 Scattered results make visibility harder.

-But they compound.
-The team that spends 10 hours a week on test infrastructure maintenance is also the team that loses 5 hours to false failures, pays an extra $2,000/month in CI compute, ships once a day instead of three times, and can't tell you which tests are actually protecting production and which are just running because nobody turned them off.
+They compound, though.
+The team that spends 10 hours a week on test infrastructure maintenance is also the team that loses 5 hours to false failures, pays an extra $2,000/month in CI compute, ships once a day instead of three times, and cannot tell you which tests are actually protecting production and which are just running because nobody turned them off.

-The total cost of running tests outside the cluster isn't any single line item.
-It's the aggregate drag on the team's ability to ship reliable software quickly.
-And because each individual cost is small enough to tolerate, teams rarely step back and add them up.
+The total cost of running tests outside the cluster is not any single line item.
+It is the aggregate drag on the team's ability to ship reliable software quickly.
+Because each individual cost is small enough to tolerate, teams rarely step back and add them up.

 What the math looks like for your team